MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

 ### Destination

-The following properties are supported for Salesforce objects under the **Destination** tab of a copy activity.
+The following properties are supported for Salesforce under the **Destination** tab of a copy activity.

 :::image type="content" source="./media/connector-salesforce-objects/salesforce-destination.png" alt-text="Screenshot showing destination tab and the list of properties.":::

 The following properties are **required**:

-- **Connection**: Select a Salesforce objects connection from the connection list.
-If no connection exists, then create a new Salesforce objects connection by selecting **New**.
+- **Connection**: Select a Salesforce connection from the connection list.
+If no connection exists, then create a new Salesforce connection by selecting **New**.
 - **Object API**: The Salesforce object name to retrieve data from.

 Under **Advanced**, you can specify the following fields: